 “The very nature of acupuncture is calming,” said licensed acupuncture physician Samadhi Artemisa.
 “There are specific points on the body for calming the nervous system.
 We call it the Shen in Chinese medicine.”

-Studies involving over 400 patients found that acupuncture produced twice the reduction in symptoms of anxiety and depression compared to conventional treatment with drugs and therapy, according to Evidence Based Acupuncture.
+Studies involving over 400 patients found that acupuncture often improved symptoms of anxiety compared to conventional treatments, according to Evidence Based Acupuncture.

 Research shows that acupuncture releases endorphins and calms the release of neurochemicals implicated in the brain’s response to stress.